Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 ### sync
 `sync` method is an operation to make sure the read request can get the lastest data.

-Consider the scenario of two clients, A and B. If client A sets the value of a znode /a from 0 to 1, then tells client B to read /a, client B may read the old value of 0, depending on which server it is connected to.
+Consider the scenario of two clients, A and B. If client A sets the value of a znode `a` from 0 to 1, then tells client B to read `a`, client B may read the old value of 0, depending on which server it is connected to.
 If it is important that Client A and Client B read the same value, Client B should should call the **sync()** method from the ZooKeeper API method before it performs its read.

 ## Data Model
 ![data_model](../assets/img/zookeeper/data_model.png)